B-8128/Ineuron-Javascript-Development-Live-Class-Project-4/Readme.md

 >## I spent roughly around 1.5 to 2 hours finishing this project.
 The most of my time was focused on CSS Portion.

->## Please ensure that this is not an responsive website now, if screen size can differ than hieght,width,elements will differ.So kindly refer the screenshot that i have attached.